You can find them throughout the mountains, above the streams and along the old roads.

 Skiing pyramids and water acrobatics belonged to the Beach Boys and Frankie and Annette.
 They had no place in the disco era, even in the decidedly un-disco Smoky Mountains.

-The show lasted only four years, bowing out in 1982 so Bartlett could invest in a more modern endeavor: Tommy Bartlett’s Robot World.
+The show lasted only four years, bowing out in the early 80s so Bartlett could invest in a more modern endeavor: Tommy Bartlett’s Robot World.

 Today Robot World is known as the Tommy Bartlett Exploratory, an interactive science center operating in Wisconsin Dells.